CAJan93/docker_cheat_sheet/kubernetes/CKAD/1_core_concepts/README.md

 * API server
   * Interface for use using kubectl

 ## 3.2.
 What are core components of the node?
+X

 * Kubelet
   * Talks with master